Belief Consensus Algorithms for Fast Distributed Target Tracking in Wireless Sensor Networks: Convergence Behavior of BP Consensus in Loopy Graphs

 \section{Convergence Behavior of BP Consensus in Loopy Graphs}

-In this appendix, we provide a deeper analysis of convergence behaviour of BP consensus in loopy graphs.

-It is already well-known \cite{Pearl1988} that BP consensus (as a special case of standard BP) converges to the exact solution after a finite number of iterations in cycle-free graphs.
+In this appendix, we provide a deeper analysis of convergence behavior of BP consensus in loopy graphs.
+It is well-known \cite{Pearl1988} that BP consensus (as a special case of standard BP) converges to the exact solution after a finite number of iterations in cycle-free graphs.
 Using an appropriate message schedule, this number of iterations is equal to $D_g+1$, where $D_g$ is the diameter of the graph (i.e., the maximum hop-distance between any two nodes).
 However, for general graphs, it is straightforward to show (using equation (\ref{new-bc})) that the beliefs of BP consensus after $D_g+1$ iterations is given by \be M_n^{(D_g+1)}(\mathbf{x}_t) \propto \prod_{u \in G_t }p({y_{u,t}}|{\mathbf{x}_{t}})^{\alpha_{u,n,t}} \ee where $\alpha_{u,n,t}\geq 1$ is an exponent ($\alpha_{u,n,t} \in \mathbb{N}$) of node pair $(u,n)$ at time \emph{t}.
 In case of cycle-free graphs and some specific symmetric graphs (see later examples), $\alpha_{u,n,t}= 1$, so the estimated belief is equal to desired global likelihood (given by (\ref{eq:g-lhood})).
 That means that DPF-BP, after $D_g+1$ iterations, provides (at each node) an estimate exactly the same as CPF/NCPF.
 In case of $\alpha_{u,t,n}> 1$, the observation from node \emph{u} at time \emph{t} is \emph{over-counted} at node $n$.
 To understand the overcounting behavior, we determine $\alpha_{\mathrm{max}}$, the maximum value (maximized over $n$ and $u$) of $\alpha_{u,n,t}$ after $D_g+1$ iterations.
 Note that running more than $D_g+1$ iterations is unnecessary, as it will increase the $\alpha$-values.
 While for the general case this problem is hard, we limit ourselves to some best- and the worst-case examples.
 In particular, we consider 4 representative graph configurations, shown in Figure \ref{fig:graphs-bp}: